grasuth/canvas-life/README.md

 This started life as a quick experiment with canvas -- and what better way than to run [Conway's Game of Life][https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life] in the browser.
+This implements the B3/S23 standard version at the moment.

-At this point, it needs more work to restructure and maybe make it a reusable component with pluggable algorithms.
-One day.
+At this point, it needs more work to restructure and maybe make it a reusable component with pluggable algorithms and prettier display.

 # Install